 A.16 Report each enrollee only once by primary type of eligibility: # of children/ pregnant women a.
 Income below 100% of federal poverty line 173 b.
 Public assistance such as TANF, SSI 13 c.
 Status as a foster child - # children only 17 d.
 Status as homeless 95 e.
 Over income 9 of children f.
-Num with ber of children exceeding the allowed over income enrollment (as noted below) family incomes between 100% and 130% of the federal poverty line 22 rogram serves enrollees under A.16.f, specify how the program has demonstrate children in their area are being served. ed that all income- Specify: The Program must approve any over income child prior to enrollment diagnosed or suspected disability.
-Over-income children may only be admitted has demonstrated that outreach has been conducted and all resource categorically eligible children litted after the Program es to enroll income and
+Numl with ber of children exceeding the allowed over income enrollment (as noted below) family incomes between 100% and 130% of the federal poverty line 22 A.17 If the p eligible rogram serves enrollees under A.16.f, specify how the program has demonstrate children in their area are being served. ed that all income- Specify: The Program must approve any over income child prior to enrollmen diagnosed or suspected disability.
+Over-income children may only be adm has demonstrated that outreach has been conducted and all resource categorically eligible children nitted after the Program es to enroll income and